Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM for Generation Problems in Wireless Networks

 LLM techniques have promising generation capabilities for telecom applications, and Sections \ref{sec-knowledge} to \ref{sec-configuration} have introduced various scenarios for generating telecom knowledge, troubleshooting reports, code, and network configuration.
 Table \ref{tab-genesummary} summarized the main features, input and fine-tuning requirements, advantages, and telecom applications.
 In the following, we summarize the key findings and analyses.

-Firstly, prompt design is critical for multi-step network generation problems.
-Telecom networks are complicated systems, and many tasks require dedicated design with multi-step scheduling.
-For example, the wireless code generation problem in Section \ref{sec-code-multi} proves that using a one-step prompt to generate the whole project is unpractical, e.g., generating a 64-point FFT module~\cite{du2023power}, and reproducing the results of existing publications~\cite{xiang2023toward}.
-Therefore, proper prompt design is critical to obtain the desired output.
-For instance, the prompt design~\cite{mani2023enhancing} is decoupled into the application prompt and code generation prompt, in which the application prompt focuses on task-specific requirements, and the code generation prompt uses plugins and libraries to instruct LLM models.
+\blue{Firstly, multi-step planning capabilities are crucial for telecom-related generation tasks.
+Telecom networks are large-scale complicated systems, and many tasks require dedicated planning and scheduling.
+For example, the study in~\cite{du2023power} demonstrated that using a one-step prompt to generate a complicated 64-point FFT module is impractical, while step-by-step planning can achieve a satisfactory result.
+Similarly, step-by-step reasoning and planning are also useful to reproduce the results of existing publications for code generation problems~\cite{xiang2023toward}.
+Therefore, multi-step planning, i.e., step-by-step prompt design, is critical to obtain the desired output.} For instance, the prompt design~\cite{mani2023enhancing} is decoupled into the application prompt and code generation prompt, in which the application prompt focuses on task-specific requirements, and the code generation prompt uses plugins and libraries to instruct \blue{LLMs}.

 Meanwhile, LLM-enabled generation can significantly save humane efforts.
 Existing studies have shown that LLM has excellent capabilities for code refactoring and validation, which are usually solved manually with considerable human effort.
 Applying such a technique to the telecom field will significantly save human labour on projecting coding, validating, and debugging.
 For instance, Zhang \textit{et al.}~\cite{zhang2022repairing} introduce that the LLM can successfully repair 86.71\% programs for introductory level Python projects, and adding few-shot examples will raise the ratio to 96.50\%.
-In addition, LLM models can also abstract fundamental knowledge in the network field from textbooks, journals, and specification standards, which avoids the time-consuming literature review process.
+In addition, \blue{LLMs} can also abstract fundamental knowledge in the network field from textbooks, journals, and specification standards, which avoids the time-consuming literature review process.